BigDataHSE2016/m02-nis/notes.md

 This task statements based on th results obtained during the preliminary stage of SW process (second half of the 1990s).
 These results are:
 - resource description framework (RDF) - it is interpreted as the simpliest information language for developing distributed databases and knowledge banks.
 The main data structure of RDF is triples of the form (A, B, C) where
   - A is subject
   - B is predicate
   - C is object
+- the language system RDF Schema (aka RDFS) in 1997-1999.
+  - the ways of defining subclasses of objects
+  - it is possible to define a vocabulary of an application domain
+  - it is possible to introduce semantic restrictions for the attributes of relationships and for the arguments and values of functions

+### The first stage of SW project (2001- 2004)